Bionif92/Cursos-de-Programacion/React/React.md

 ### Working With Mocks

-Change fetch with dummy function
+Change fetch with dummy function, fetch can have an error bringing data and is not what we want to test.
+We use mocks

 ````
 //async.test.js